twilio/twilio-voice-js-reference-components/README.md

 git clone https://github.com/twilio/twilio-voice-js-reference-components.git
 ```

 2. Create a `.env` file and initialize the following environment variables under the `twilio-voice-js-reference-components` folder.
+Load the `.env` variables into `process.env` based on your specific platform.
 Go through the [quickstarts](https://www.twilio.com/docs/voice/sdks/javascript/get-started) for more information about these variables.

 ```bash
 # Port number to run the server on